nxskok/pasias/docs/27-stan.md

 (g) Compile your model.
-(This may take a minute or so, depending on how fast `rstudio.cloud` or your computer is.)
+(This may take a minute or so, depending on how fast your R Studio is.)
+When the spinny thing stops spinning, it's done.

 Solution